 To explain I’ll take a deep dive on the Grobo Premium Automatic Grow Box and show you just exactly how it works.

 The Grobo uses a hydroponic growing system.
 This means that it doesn’t use soil but instead uses a deep water culture system for its plants to grow in.
 The roots simply sit in a water reservoir that feed it nutrients and maintain its proper pH levels.
-The automated grow box has a couple fancy bells and whistles that make growing an incredibly simple task.

 Automatic pH Level Control